About

 GARRINGA

-Dalki Garringa is Wergaia language means “Good Growing”, good growing of our plants, our culture and our people.
+Dalki Garringa in Wergaia language means “Good Growing”.
+This refers to the good growing of our Plants, our Culture and our People.